nterreri/thesis/report/chapter3.md

-This is inspired by the Macmillan Cancer Support charity eHNA system, that is just finishing its extended trial period and aims at extending the coverage of support cancer patients receive in the UK with personalized care plans (Mac Voice, 2014).
+This is inspired by the Macmillan Cancer Support charity eHNA system, that is just finishing its extended trial period and aims at extending the coverage of support cancer patients receive in the UK with personalized care plans (Rowe, 2014).
 The introduction of this UI is intended to help streamlining the process of filling out the eHNA for the patients, and gather insight into the patient issues ahead of the in-person review, shortening the time needed for the creation of the care plan in order to facilitate its creation,